-A major focus of the Green Bank is attracting private capital to ensure that customers are able to access cleaner, cheaper and more reliable sources of energy through a diverse suite of contractors active in the local market.
-Meeting these policy goals for the residential and commercial sectors alone, which does not begin to consider industrial, municipal or institutional potential, could require more than \$10 billion in investment over the next 5-10 years.
+A major focus of the Green Bank is to attract private capital to finance the clean energy policy goals of Connecticut and ensure that customers and contractors are able to access and deploy cleaner, cheaper and more reliable sources of energy.
+Meeting these policy goals for the residential and commercial sectors alone, which do not begin to consider industrial, municipal or institutional potential, could require more than \$10 billion in investment over the next 5-10 years.
 Thus, reaching these goals will require a combination of private and ratepayer capital sources.
-Through a combination of ratepayer incentives, Green Bank financing alongside increasingly lower cost and longer-term private capital investment, the market for clean energy will expand and customers will pursue deeper measures helping the state achieve its policy goals.
+Through a combination of ratepayer incentives alongside increasing low cost and long-term private capital investment, the market for clean energy will expand and customers will pursue deeper measures.
 Recognizing that ratepayer resources are limited, achieving greater uptake of measures by providing customers with easy access to affordable capital will result in a larger impact.
-As a Green Bank, we are successfully incentivizing and mobilizing large-scale private sector capital resulting in lower cost and longer-term private capital that makes clean energy more accessible and affordable to customers, resulting in greater and accelerated deployment.
+Attracting low cost and long-term private capital will make clean energy more accessible and affordable to customers, resulting in greater and accelerated deployment.

 The green bank model, which works by designing and implementing innovative financing, security and collection structures, has already enabled Connecticut to use its limited ratepayer and taxpayer resources to attract hundreds of millions of dollars in private investment from local, regional and national sources.
-This model offers Connecticut and other states the most promising route to source the capital required to achieve ambitious public policy objectives and to transition to a sustainable clean energy marketplace driven by private sector investment.
-Acknowledging the importance of attracting more private capital to help Connecticut meet its clean energy policy goals, DEEP established a policy to ensure that subsidized financing products aren't unfairly preventing private capital from entering the market.
+This model offers Connecticut and other states the most promising route to source the capital required to achieve ambitious public policy objectives and to transition the state to a sustainable clean energy marketplace driven by private sector investment.
+Acknowledging the importance of attracting more and more private capital to help Connecticut meet its clean energy policy goals, DEEP established a policy to ensure that subsidized financing products aren't unfairly preventing private capital from entering the market.